schme16/Chart.js-RangeSlider/README.md

  - noUISlider

 ##Which one should I use?
- - Include the version that suites you best; comes in three flavours:
+ - Include the version that suits you best; the library comes in three flavours:
-   - Solo: Onlt the plugin is included
+   - Solo: Only the plugin is included.
-   - Minimal: Only th plugin and the slider library [noUISlider](https://github.com/leongersen/noUiSlider) is included
+   - Minimal: The plugin and the slider library [noUISlider](https://github.com/leongersen/noUiSlider) is included
    - All: This one is batteries included, as such it come with jQuery, Chart.js noUISlider and the plugin all bundled together.

 ##Usage